 Steps

-The pick step lists the browsable team catalog with a search box and two filter rows:- Category pills: only categories that actually have templates render.
+The Teams tab, and the first-run pick step, list the team catalog with a search box and two filter rows:- Category pills: the popular categories inline, the rest folded under a +N more toggle; only categories that actually have templates render.

 - Source pills: